-Throughout FY2009-2011, the Bank made available around US$ 440.6 million for various projects and provided general support during the eurozone crisis.
+Throughout 2009-2011 fiscal years, the Bank made available around US$ 440.6 million for various projects and provided general support during the Eurozone crisis.
 Since joining the World Bank in 1992 and IDA in 1993, the total IDA and IBRD commitments to Armenia amount to US$ 1,624 million for 55 projects.

 The World Bank’s impact in Armenia has been felt across many sectors including roads, energy, agriculture, education, health, irrigation, rural development, public administration, and judiciary.

 Improving Rural “Lifeline” Roads: The most isolated communities in Armenia are benefitting from improved roads that can bring in tourists and chances for economic revival.
 The Lifeline Roads Improvement Project has reconnected Armenia’s isolated rural communities to their urban centers.
 Since 2009, 290 km of roads linking villages to main highways have been rehabilitated while creating over 27,000 person-months of employment in affected rural areas.
 By the end of 2013, 140 additional km will be rehabilitated.